-- Change Summary Function
+- Change Summary Calculation

+- Change Time Balance Calculation

 - Change Data Format

 - Remove From Crosstab

 - Create Filter

-- Move Up or Move Down
+- Move Up or Move Down or Move Left or Move Right

 Measures are arranged in cells.
 You can add any number of measures.
 All the measures appear together in every cell.
 To rearrange the measures, drag them in the measure label area.